-- a) Disciplinary Action - Appropriate disciplinary action by the Principal or designate to redress the situation which includes notification that continuation or repetition of conduct found to be in violation of this policy will be cause for further action; and/or - b) Disciplinary Directive - A directive from the Principal or designate or Chief Superintendent or designate which specifies certain behaviour with which the party(ies) must comply.
+a) Disciplinary Action

+Appropriate disciplinary action by the Principal or designate to redress the situation which includes notification that continuation or repetition of conduct found to be in violation of this policy will be cause for further action; and/or b) Disciplinary Directive a) Protection of Individual Privacy

+A directive from the Principal or designate or Chief Superintendent or designate which specifies certain behaviour with which the party(ies) must comply.
 Failure to comply will result in further action up to and including expulsion.